xpsi-group/xpsi/docs/source/Start_here.rst

 * :doc:`Emitting patterns 2D projection<Emitting_patterns_2Dprojection>` is a tutorial showing how to use the 2D projection tool for the hot emitting regions on the star's surface.

-* :doc:`Accretion disk<Accretion_disk>` is a tutorial showing how to set up and accretion disk and add its emission to the emission of a star.
+* :doc:`Accretion disk<Accretion_disk>` is a tutorial showing how to set up an accretion disk and add its emission to the emission of a star.

 * :doc:`Importance sampling<Importance_sampling>` is a tutorial for importance sampling.